 College of Graduate Studies | Introduction

-"As we entered this new century, the excitement and promise of the biomedical sciences has never been greater.
-We have an outstanding faculty who are committed to research and research training and a growing research enterprise.
-We invite you to share with us the thrill and rewards of making new discoveries and having an impact on the future."
+The excitement and promise of the biomedical sciences has never been greater.
+We have an outstanding graduate faculty with members who are committed to research and research training and a growing research enterprise.
+We invite you to share with us the thrill and rewards of making new discoveries and having an impact on the future of health sciences.

 College of Graduate Studies Administration